TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm.rst

 :aspect:`Description`
     If set, the field is not displayed in the backend form of the record.
-    The field can still be set by other means, however.
+    However, the field can still be set by other means.
 For example if this property is set:
     :typoscript:`TCEFORM.tt_content.colPos.disabled = 1` the field of
     :guilabel:`Column` is not displayed in the content elements form.
 The